dhhepting/dhhepting.github.io/_assignments/CS-205/project-prop-4m.md

 ---
 ### Project Proposal

 The project will be a web-based presentation on a topic of your choosing.
-You will decide the mix of writing and coding (using p5.js) [or, research and implementation].
+You will decide on the mix of writing and coding (using p5.js) [or, research and implementation].
 The project can be done either individually or in small groups.
-Identify how (with whom) you will complete the project in your submission.
+Identify how (and, optionally, with whom) you will complete the project in your submission.

 Your proposal will begin with the title of your proposed project.
-You will then include each of the following headings, followed with a paragraph of descriptive text.
+You will then include each of the following headings, accompanied by some descriptive text.

 #### Overview
-A summary description of the project, in a couple of sentences
+A summary description of the project, in a couple of sentences.

 #### Vision and Goals
 What you want to accomplish with this project: what is your vision, what are your goals?
 How will you assess if you've met your goals?